Non-asymptotic Approximation Error Bounds of Parameterized Quantum Circuits: Expressivity of PQCs for multivariate continuous functions

 for all $\bm{x}\in[0, 1]^d$.
 The width of the PQC is $O(d\log n)$, the depth is $O\bigl(dn^{d}\log{n}\bigr)$, and the number of parameters is $O(dn^d)$. \end{theorem}

 We prove these theorems in \cref{Appendix:C}.
-Although a quantitative approximation error bound is characterized in \cref{thm:approx_Lipschitz}, we could find that $n$ has to be sufficiently large in order to obtain a good precision, yielding an extremely deep PQC.
-This inefficiency is essentially due to the intrinsic difficulty of using a single global polynomial to uniformly approximate a continuous function.
+Although a quantitative approximation error bound is characterized in \cref{thm:approx_Lipschitz}, we could find that $n$ must be sufficiently large to obtain a good precision, yielding an extremely deep PQC.
+This inefficiency is essentially due to the intrinsic difficulty of using a single global polynomial to approximate a continuous function uniformly.
 A possible approach that may overcome the obstacle is to use local polynomials to achieve a piecewise approximation, which we will discover in the next section.